shrncr/ibm-watsonx-orchestrate-adk/docs/2_agents.md

    type: expert
    role: A natural language definition of the agents role
    goal: A natural language definition of the agents objective
+   backstory: A natural language definition of the agents context, motivation and depth
    instructions: A natural language definition of how the agent is to go about solving the problem
+   llm: watsonx/ibm/granite-3-8b-instruct
    tools:
       - test_tool
       - web_search